 - Required data entry, especially in the early stages of a lead, was kept to a minimum.
 AI was leveraged where possible to fill in gaps and infer data

 - Sales managers resisted micro-managing on tidbits and details in the CRM, and instead coached for optimum overall long-term performance

 Don’t fight human nature!
 Or at least, don’t kid yourself that waging such a fight will be effective to any extent.
 CRMs hold the promise of maximizing collaboration across an enterprise and putting the knowledge of the entire firm at the fingertips of each and every salesperson working there; they can be a key component of Monetizing IT…!
 Of course, there are critical responsibilities for IT staff and vendors in making a CRM launch successful…

-But to fully realize the vision and potential of a CRM, a company’s senior leadership must do its part to set the stage and nurture a culture in which the team will WANT to operate in a way that a CRM can empower.
+But to fully realize the vision and potential of a CRM, a major theme in our IT advice for C-suite leaders is that they must do its part to set the stage and nurture a culture in which the team will WANT to operate in a way that a CRM can empower.